bestwebsoft/contact-form-wordpress-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.82 =
+Security Exploit was fixed.
+The French language file is updated.

 = V3.81 =
 We updated all functionality for Email Queue plugin.